Photographs

 They had made great strides with Humphrey.
 He learned basic math as well, and was good with the money he received in the form of treats.
 And he even got pretty good at picking stocks in the stock market, usually involving bananas and other food item commodities.

 His research team hit on a new idea.
-“I’ve got it!,” exclaimed Dr. Cheatham one day as Humphrey was reviewing stocks on his online trading account.
+“I’ve got it!,” exclaimed Dr. Dewey one day as Humphrey was reviewing stocks on his online trading account.
 “Let’s have him watch all his namesake movies, and his favorite actor, Humphrey Bogart.”
-“Well,”said Dr. Dewey, that just might get him to say a few movie lines at any rate.”
+“Well,”said Dr. Cheatham, “That just might get him to say a few movie lines at any rate.”
+“Agreed,” nodded Dr. Howe.

-So they sat Humphrey down in the chimpanzee movie theater (donated by the Institute for Simian Research).
+So they sat Humphrey down in the chimpanzee movie theater donated by the Institute for Simian Research in Sequim, Washington.
 This is where all the monkeys would watch Monday Night Football and Friday night movies together in between National Geographic and Hallmark films, which they loved.
 They would usually fling banana chips and apple slices at the screen when their favorite team was losing or if the movie was a dud.

 Humphrey started watching the African Queen, Casablanca, Treasure of the Sierra Madre, and well, frankly, just about any Bogart movie you can think of.
 To really help him think more about getting the words down, they bought him a fedora hat just like Bogart wore, although his was a bit less formal.